fioprotocol/fips/README.md

 ## Successful FIP includes
 ### Preamble
-Each EIP must begin with an RFC 822 style header preamble, preceded and followed by three hyphens (---).
+Each FIP must begin with an RFC 822 style header preamble, preceded and followed by three hyphens (---).
 This header is also termed “front matter” by Jekyll.
 The headers must appear in the following order.
 All other headers are required.
 ```
 ---
 fip: FIP number